Una Cavanagh MBACP (Accred)

 How can I help you?

 I now work solely in private practice from my own private therapy room offering 1-1 counselling for clients over the age of 16 for many different issues.
-Additionally, I am registered through Barnardos to offer adoption support counselling.
-So that's me - read on for how I work.
+Additionally, I am registered through Barnardos to offer adoption support counselling support.

 The Counselling Process